zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 ### Task 1: Configure the ContosoInsurance database on the SqlServer2008 VM

-Before you begin the assessment, you need to configure the `ContosoInsurance` database in your SQL Server 2008 R2 instance.
-In this task, you execute a SQL script against the `ContosoInsurance` database onto the SQL Server 2008 R2 instance.
+Before you begin the assessment, you need to configure the `ContosoInsurance` database on your SQL Server 2008 R2 instance.
+In this task, you execute a SQL script against the `ContosoInsurance` database on the SQL Server 2008 R2 instance.

-> **Note**: There is a known issue with screen resolution when using an RDP connection to Windows Server 2008 R2 which may affect some users.
+> **Note**: There is a known issue with screen resolution when using an RDP connection to Windows Server 2008 R2, which may affect some users.
 This issue presents itself as very small, hard to read text on the screen.
 The workaround for this is to use a second monitor for the RDP display, which should allow you to scale up the resolution to make the text larger.

 1. In the [Azure portal](https://portal.azure.com), navigate to your **SqlServer2008** VM by selecting **Resource groups** from the left-hand navigation menu, selecting the **hands-on-lab-SUFFIX** resource group, and selecting the **SqlServer2008** VM from the list of resources.